Click to Call or Text

 Experienced Orlando Bankruptcy Attorneys Helping Clients Keep and Protect Their Assets

-The Law Offices of Walter F. Benenati can advise you as to which of your assets may be exempt or non-exempt under Florida bankruptcy law.
+The Benenati Law Firm can advise you as to which of your assets may be exempt or non-exempt under Florida bankruptcy law.

 Florida’s bankruptcy exemptions are considered quite favorable to residents, and allow married couples filing jointly to each claim a full set of exemptions.
 Florida law allows an unlimited exemption in the value of your home or other property, as long as it is not larger than half an acre in a municipality or 160 acres elsewhere, and you owned the property for at least 1,215 days prior to filing the bankruptcy petition.
 Other categories of your valuable personal property that are exempt in a Florida Chapter 7 bankruptcy include:

 - Personal property up to $1,000

 - Up to $1,000 in motor vehicle equity, and more if you are married and filing jointly